THE WAR AT HOME MEMORIAL

 There are memorials dedicated to the fallen warriors of nearly every major conflict in our country’s history.

 These memorials remind us of the sacrifice, honor those we’ve lost, and help tie civilian to soldier.
-Yet, there is no national monument for those who have fallen in the war against Veteran suicide.
-With your support, we’re going to build one.
-Let’s raise a monument—and, with it, awareness.
-We’ll be working with community leaders in locations like Washington, D.C. and New York City to create a permanent exhibit that pays tribute to veterans lost here at home.
-Please consider making a donation in support of this project.
+Yet, there was no national monument for those who have fallen in the war against Veteran suicide.
+With your support, we were able to build one.
+The memorial is currently in Norfolk, Virginia at the Larchmont Public Library.
+It will be moving to Oklahoma in the summer of 2019.

 The Monument’s Design